Burbano-Lab/wheat-clonal-linage/03_Recombination_Analyses.md

 *bcftools v.1.11*      | (https://github.com/samtools/bcftools)

-### Detecting recombination via Linkage Desequilibrium (LD) patterns
+### Inference of recombination via Linkage Desequilibrium (LD) decay patterns
-To detect and measure the presence of recombination, we grouped the dataset based on the previously described PCA.
-We will use *VCFtools* to compute several measures for recombination.
-However, as *VCFtools* handles diploid organisms, we transformed the haploid *VCF* into "phased double haploid" *VCFs*
+First, we grouped the isolates in genetic groups based on the previously described PCA-based population structure analyses (e.g. B71 cluster, PY0925 cluster, other Brazilian isolates).
+For each genetic group we used *VCFtools* to compute several measures of LD.
+Since *VCFtools* is designed to handle diploid organisms, we transformed the haploid *VCF* files into "phased double haploid" *VCFs*
 ```bash
 # Create a VCF as diplod
 plink --allow-extra-chr --vcf wheat-blast.snps.filtered.vcf.gz --recode vcf \